DataRSLI/DataCleanClass/CodeBook.md

 	signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ,
 	fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 	(Note the 'f' to indicate frequency domain signals).
+	(Note: These varibles capture the Mean and Standard Deviation for each axis)

 	"41" "fBodyAcc.MeanValues.X"
 	"42" "fBodyAcc.MeanValues.Y"